divyasibm/java/README.md

 # java
 For CI only
-checking jenkins auto build via scmpolling.
+checking jenkins auto build via scmpolling.it should be successful now